uabrc/uabrc.github.io/docs/data_management/transfer/globus.md

     ![!Globus Endpoints page with Shared Collection Overview.](./images/globus_106_shared_collection_overview.png)

 1. Click "X Delete Collection" and a confirmation dialog will open at the top of the page.
-Respond to the dialog to delete the collection, or to cancel.
+Respond to the dialog to delete the guest collection, or to cancel.

     ![!Delete Collection confirmation dialog banner.](./images/globus_107_shared_delete.png)